 Researchers at Johns Hopkins School of Medicine determined that medical mistakes, including surgical errors, serve as the third-leading cause of death in our country.
 A mistake in any surgery could lead to severe injuries or even death.
 If the injury due to the negligence on the part of a surgeon, the patient or surviving family members could be eligible to pursue compensation through a medical malpractice claim.

 If a surgical error harmed you, you will be required to prove that in committing this act, your doctor or other medical professionals did not meet the general standard of care required of them.
 The standard of care is measured by the type and level of care that an ordinary, prudent health care professional of the same training and skill level would administer under similar circumstances.
 In other words, the standard of care sets the bar that needs to be met in your medical care.
 If you can prove that your doctor fell below this standard when providing care and treatment to you, and the doctor’s failure to meet this standard caused you to suffer harm, then you should be able to establish a medical malpractice claim.

-At The Law Offices of Dr. Michael M. Wilson, MD, JD, we bring both a medical and legal perspective to our review of cases.
+At The Law Offices of Dr. Michael M. Wilson MD, JD & Associates, we bring both a medical and legal perspective to our review of cases.
 We can identify the standard of care and assess whether a surgical error occurred due to a doctor’s failure to meet the appropriate standard.
 We can also carefully calculate your damages and take steps to pursue just compensation for you.

 What are Common Types of Surgical Errors?

 Unfortunately for patients, surgical errors can and do happen often.
 The most common errors include:

 - Anesthesia error – If a doctor administers too much or too little anesthesia during surgery, a patient can suffer tremendous pain or more serious side effects such as neurological damage.
 Administering anesthesia before checking the patient’s medical history or diet can also be dangerous.